vincenzodentamaro/DeepLearningETHZ/BAGAN/README.md

 # BAGAN
 Keras implementation of [Balancing GAN (BAGAN)](https://arxiv.org/abs/1803.09655).
 This implementation was largely taken from https://github.com/IBM/BAGAN.
-Specific changes were applied to acoomodate different datasets.
+Specific changes were applied to accomodate our specific tasks.

 # To run BAGAN on painting dataset: